glfw/glfw/README.md

 when DWM compositing is enabled.
 This can lead to severe jitter and is not usually recommended.

+`GLFW_USE_OPTIMUS_HPG` determines whether to export the `NvOptimusEnablement` symbol, which forces the use of the high-performance GPU on nVidia Optimus systems.

 #### EGL specific options